 How to apply

-An ENG1 certificate can only be issued by a Maritime and Coastguard Agency (MCA) approved doctor.
+An ENG 1 certificate must be issued by a doctor approved by the Maritime and Coastguard Agency (MCA).

 - your local doctor’s name, address and contact details

 - your glasses or contact lenses but not colour correction lenses

 The doctor will give you an ENG 1 certificate if you pass the examination.

 Some seafarer medical certificates from other countries are accepted instead of an ENG 1 form.